ckeditor/ckeditor5/docs/framework/guides/package-generator.md

 ### `dll:build`

-Creates a DLL-compatible package build which can be loaded into an editor using [DLL builds](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/development/dll-builds.html).
+Creates a DLL-compatible package build which can be loaded into an editor using {@link builds/guides/development/dll-builds DLL builds}.

 Examples: